Getty Images/iStockphoto

 "Firms that harvest Americans' personal data can put people's privacy at risk," Khan said.
 "Now firms could be exploiting this vast trove of personal information to charge people higher prices."

-Although the effect on competition remains unclear, the issue does raise consumer protection concerns as some are being deceived into believing "they are paying the correct market price," said Alan Pelz-Sharpe, founder of market research firm Deep Analysis.
+Although the effect on competition remains unclear, the issue does raise consumer protection concerns as some are being deceived into believing that "they are paying the correct market price," said Alan Pelz-Sharpe, founder of market research firm Deep Analysis.

-"The truth is nobody knows how common this practice is, as it's a secret practice," he said.
+"The truth is, nobody knows how common this practice is, as it's a secret practice," he said.
 "But the suspicion is that it's far more common than many previously thought."

 A step beyond dynamic pricing

 Surveillance pricing takes the idea of dynamic pricing a step further, beyond supply and demand, Forrester's Liu said.
 It also uses customer context data, such as location and phone information.
-For example, a Belgian newspaper conducted a small study in 2023 using Uber's app that suggested the company charged more for users with less battery remaining.
+For example, a Belgian newspaper conducted a small study in 2023 using Uber's app that suggested that the company charged more for users with less battery remaining.
 Uber denied that it changed prices based on battery life.

 Bloomreach, one of the eight companies named in the FTC's study, offers e-commerce personalization tools to businesses that tailor online shopping experiences to each consumer.
-The Bloomreach tools "collect data on user behavior such as browsing history, past purchases and demographics," which is then analyzed by algorithms to "understand customers' preferences and buying habits," according to a Bloomreach blog post.
+The Bloomreach tools "collect data on user behavior such as browsing history, past purchases, and demographics," which is then analyzed by algorithms to "understand customers' preferences and buying habits," according to a Bloomreach blog post.

 "The FTC's remit is to go after unfair and deceptive business practices," Liu said.
 "I think this will be the FTC trying to define what is unfair when it comes to dynamic pricing."